FrederikTobner/Cellox/README.md

 For testing a cellox program is executed and the standard output is redirected to a string.
 The string is compared with the expected output after the program was executed.

-A small benchmarking suite to measure the performance of cellox programs is also included.
+A small benchmarking suite to measure the performance of cellox programs is also included (only used for developing the interpreter)